confluentinc/ksql/docs/troubleshoot-ksql.rst

 Verify that the source topic is populated with data
 ===================================================

 Your query results may be empty because the Kafka source topic is not populated with data.
-Use the |kcat| to consume messages and print a summary.
+Use the {{ site.kcat }} to consume messages and print a summary.

 .. code:: bash